betw/piggy_bankAppFrontend/user-journeyAndScreenshot/api-spec/TripCostEstimation/api-spec.md

 **Description:** Manually creates or updates a cost estimate with user-provided values.

 **Requirements:**
-- `travelPlan` exists and belongs to user.
+- `travelPlan` exists and belongs to the user associated with the session.
 - `flight`, `roomsPerNight`, and `foodDaily` are non-negative numbers.

 **Effects:**